A Natural Introduction to Fine-Tuning: The concept of naturalness

 The concept of naturalness has changed its meaning throughout its evolution \cite{borrelli2019practice, hossenfelder2019screams}.
 When physicists today talk about naturalness, it will mostly refer to numerical naturalness.

-\subsection{Technical Naturalness}
+\subsection{Technical naturalness}

-\subsubsection{A Wilsonian Perspective}
+\subsubsection{A Wilsonian perspective}

-The usual beginning of naturalness has been marked by Kenneth Wilson's famous paper \cite{Wilson1971} introducing the Renormalisation Group\footnote{We will denote this as RG.} method and its physical meaning \cite{borrelli2019practice}.
+The usual beginning of naturalness has been marked by K.~Wilson's famous paper \cite{Wilson1971} introducing the Renormalisation Group (RG) method and its physical meaning \cite{borrelli2019practice}.
 In short, this paper makes apparent that the laws of nature are size dependent which means that the constants are dependent on the size/scale at which we measure them.
-How a constant exactly behaves under a change of scale is what is called the \emph{RG Flow} and constants are classified according to their flow from high energy/UV/short distance scales to low energy/IR/long distance scales where they constitute what physicists call a \emph{low effective energy theory}.
+How a constant exactly behaves under a change of scale is what is called the \emph{RG flow} and constants are classified according to their flow from high energy/UV/short distance scales to low energy/IR/long distance scales where they constitute what physicists call a \emph{low energy effective field theory}.
 In the Wilsonian approach, one introduces a cut-off scale to integrate out the degrees of freedom laying beyond this cut-off.
-This is analogous to getting a macroscopic theory from a microscopic one, an example of this is how hydrodynamics can be understood as a microscopic theory of particle interactions.\\ Two things should be noted: \begin{itemize} \item The phenomenological parameters describing the macroscopic theory are clearly derived as they are calculated from the microscopic theory; \item A changing value due to a changing scale implies these parameters have a certain dimension\footnote{Again, we will see that this is not strictly true.}. \end{itemize} According to their behaviour under RG flow, we can distinguish three types\footnote{To determine units, one generally assumes natural units.}: \begin{enumerate} \item \emph{Relevant} parameters are those that acquire larger values when lowering the energy scale.
-This implies they have units of $E^{a<0}$; \item \emph{Marginal} parameters don't or barely change under a flow to the IR, this requires $E^0$, making them dimensionless; \item \emph{Irrelevant} parameters tend to vanish in the macroscopic theory and hence requires them to have units of $E^{a<0}$. \end{enumerate} This behaviour can be summarised in Figure \ref{Wilson}.
+This is analogous to getting a macroscopic theory from a microscopic one, an example of this is how hydrodynamics can be understood as a microscopic theory of interacting particle.\\ Two things should be noted: \begin{itemize} \item The phenomenological parameters describing the macroscopic theory are clearly derived as they are calculated from the microscopic theory; \item A changing value due to a changing scale implies these parameters have a certain dimension.\footnote{Again, we will see that this is not strictly true.} \end{itemize} According to their behaviour under the RG flow, we can distinguish three types dependent on their energy dimension $E^\alpha$ with $\alpha \in \mathds{R}$:\footnote{To determine this dimension, one generally assumes natural units.} \begin{enumerate} \item \emph{Relevant} parameters are those that acquire larger values when lowering the energy scale.
+This implies they have units of $E^{\alpha<0}$; \item \emph{Marginal} parameters do not or barely change under a flow to the IR, this requires $E^0$, making them dimensionless; \item \emph{Irrelevant} parameters tend to vanish in the macroscopic theory, hence they are required to have units of $E^{\alpha>0}$. \end{enumerate} This behaviour can be summarised in Figure \ref{Wilson}.